What Tax Documents Should You Keep?

-The Internal Revenue Service recommends taxpayers keep their returns and any supporting documentation for three years after the date of filing; after that, the statute of limitations for an IRS audit expires in most cases.
+The Internal Revenue Service recommends taxpayers keep their returns and any supporting documentation for seven years from the later of the due date including extensions or the filing date; after that, the statute of limitations for an IRS audit expires in most cases.
 Here are a few simple tips to help you stay organized and understand which tax documents you should keep on file and for how long.

 Establish your organization system.
 Choose one central place to keep all your relevant tax information.
 This can be a folder or online system, file boxes or whatever you find works best for you.
 Your system should be accessible and easy to use.

 Make a list of documents to store and safeguard.
 To prepare for future tax seasons, draw up a list of documents and papers you might need.
 The best way to start your list is by reading through your tax returns from the previous years – taking into account how you filed, which deductions you took and which documents were necessary.
 It’s also a good idea to make electronic copies of all your tax returns and supporting documents, past and present.

 Gather your income documents.
 Your income documents include: W-2s, 1099s, rental income documents and student loan forms.
 The IRS recommends keeping these types of forms until the limitation period on the return runs out.
 If you plan to amend a return, it is important to hold onto these documents until the period of limitations has passed.
 The period of limitations is the period of time you can amend your tax return to claim a credit or refund or that you can be assessed additional tax by the IRS, which is three years.